ngocviet/WoodProject.Revit.Addin/README.md

 ## Building WoodProject.sln

-Clone this repository and open `SketchIt.sln` in Visual Studio.
+Clone this repository and open `WoodProject.sln` in Visual Studio.

 Right-click on References, then Add Reference and Browse for RevitAPI.dll (by default under _C:\Program Files\Autodesk\Revit 201x_ folder).
 Then right-click on this RevitAPI reference, go to Properties, then set Copy Local to False.